k13labs/futurama/README.md

 Futurama is built, tested, and deployed using [Clojure Tools Deps](https://clojure.org/guides/deps_and_cli).

-CMake is used to simplify invocation of some commands.
+GNU Make is used to simplify invocation of some commands.

 # _Availability_